Hammond River vs. Rothesay’s Best: Where Would You Rather Be?

 The Verdict: What’s Your Choice?

-Hammond River may be gone, but Rothesay’s craft beer scene thrives.
+Hammond River may be gone, but Rothesay’s craft beer scene is stronger than ever.
 Foghorn and Long Bay carry forward the tradition of quality brewing while adding their own touches.

 Choose Foghorn if you want a casual spot to hang with friends and dogs.
 Pick Long Bay when you’re in the mood for entertainment with your beer.
 Both honour Hammond River’s legacy of bringing people together over great local brews.